Ibigelow92/Project-1/README.md

 Frederick Dirige https://github.com/fdirige,
 and Laura Hardy-Wilcox https://github.com/lhardywilcox.

 The maps used in the application are courtesy of the Google Geocode API, and the crime score information is courtesy of the Crime Score by Zip Code API.
+The respective documentation for the APIs was referenced extensively during the creation of the API.

-ADD ANY REFERENCES TO TUTORIALS OR VIDEOS THAT HELPED WITH THE CONSTRUCTION OF OUR PROJECT HERE
+We were also assisted by our Instructor, Teaching Assistants, and Tutors during our project.
+They answered A LOT of questions!

 ## License